annashipman/mac_setup/README.md

 8. Install [1Password browser extensions](https://agilebits.com/onepassword/extensions).

 9. Stop Firefox offering to remember passwords (3 bar menu -> Preferences -> Privacy and security -> Forms and passwords make sure "remember logins and passwords for sites" is unchecked.)
+Also, [set default search to DuckDuckGo](about:preferences#search).

 10. Stop Chrome offering to remember passwords (Three dots menu -> Advanced (very bottom of page) -> Passwords and forms -> Manage passwords - make sure it is off).